MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ---
-title: Capture asset conditions with spatial markup
+title: Capture asset conditions with spatial markup in Dynamics 365 Remote Assist
 author: bencorn
-description: How to capture asset conditions with spatial markup on HoloLens 2 ms.author: becorn ms.date: 5/30/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: How to capture asset conditions with spatial markup in Dynamics 365 Remote Assist on HoloLens 2 ms.author: becorn ms.date: 06/10/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---
 # Capture asset conditions with spatial markup in HoloLens 2

 Remote Assist can be used to capture procedures and defects during jobs such as an inspection or while performing a repair.
-As an example, a technician can use Remote Assist on the HoloLens to capture photos of the equipment they are inspecting to highlight defects like wear and corrosion.
+For example, a technician can use Remote Assist on the HoloLens to capture photos of the equipment they are inspecting to highlight defects like wear and corrosion.
 The photos can then be viewed and downloaded from the Remote Assist model-driven app by stakeholders within the organization, such as a service manager or site superintendent.

-In this article, you will learn how to use the HoloLens 2 to view asset records created from the Remote Assist model-driven app and capture photos of assets with spatial markup.
+In this article, you'll learn how to use the HoloLens 2 to view asset records created from the Remote Assist model-driven app and capture photos of assets with spatial markup.

 ## Prerequisites